UnityRPG/1-Character-Movement/readme.md

 1. Why You Should Buy This Course
 1. Welcome To The Course
+1. About Character Movement
 1. Start Designing Your RPG
 1. Set Up A Combat Sandbox
 1. A Simple DIY Follow Camera
 1. Pan And Tilt Camera Options
 1. Prototyping With Placeholders
+1. Raycasting And Layer Masks
 1. Using Raycasts To Query Click
 1. Click Mouse To Move
 1. Work Breakdown Structure